khanhdk0000/khanhdk0000/README.md

 ### Hello there, I am Tran Khanh 👋

-- 🔭 I am a computer science at Bach Khoa University (Viet Nam)
+- 🔭 I am a computer science student at Bach Khoa University (Viet Nam)
 - 🌱 I’m currently learning to become a developer
 - 👯 I’m looking to collaborate in many projects
 - 🥅 2021 Goals: Land a great internship